blackmonoceros/AES-encryption-in-assembler/README.md

 Execute 1 final round of aesenclast.

-Process data in XMM registers for maximum performance.
+Process data in XMM registers for maximum performance
 ___________________________________________________